-Air pollution in Dudley Borough is a significant issue, Garden Bonfires can make it worse.
+Air pollution in Dudley is a significant issue, Garden Bonfires can make it worse.

 Burning garden waste produces smoke and pollutants which can damage the environment and can be harmful to health.
 Burning rubber, plastic or painted materials not only creates unpleasant smells but also emits a cocktail of potentially poisonous chemicals into the air.

-Rather than burning your garden waste consider composting or using the free Dudley MBC Garden Waste Collection service (green wheelie bins or bulk collection).
+Rather than burning your garden waste consider composting or using our free Garden Waste Collection service (green wheelie bins or bulk collection).

 Brief exposure to bonfire emissions is unlikely to have a long-term detrimental effect on health, however, frequent exposure may adversely affect persons suffering from asthma, bronchitis, heart conditions, the elderly and children.

-It’s a common misconception that the Council has specific bye-laws which prohibit burning.
+It’s a common misconception that we have specific bye-laws which prohibit burning.
 (For instance it’s ok to light a bonfire after 6:00pm, it isn’t and there aren’t).
-Even though bonfires are not banned in Dudley Borough they should be avoided to prevent complaints about smoke.
+Even though bonfires are not banned in Dudley they should be avoided to prevent complaints about smoke.

 Under the Highways Act 1980 a person responsible for lighting a fire which causes smoke to drift across a road faces a fine if it endangers traffic.
 (Please contact the Police for further information if these circumstances arise).

-Dudley Council receives a significant number of complaints concerning smoke, smell and ash due to bonfires, over 200 in 2006.
+We receive a significant number of complaints concerning smoke, smell and ash due to bonfires, over 230 in 2018.
 Bonfires can interfere with normal daily activities including enjoying gardens, hanging out washing or opening windows, this can result in serious neighbour disputes.